-ne domestic air waybill format-from 6 sets of letterb, we switched to only one ticket equivalent to a third neet containing the same information.
+Change in the domestic air waybill format-from 6 sets of lettersize waybills, we switched to only one ticket equivalent to a third of a letter sheet containing the same information.

-ical goods had a vitafilm packaging, which was containers to avoid this material.
+Pharmaceutical goods had a vitafilm packaging, which was replaced by containers to avoid this material.

-talled LED lighting in the Los Angeles and Mexico uses.
+We have installed LED lighting in the Los Angeles and Mexico City warehouses.

-It of the "hazardous goods sheet set."
-We replaced dous goods sheets with only one sheet.
-Iculation of load capacity for each flight to maximize results in better airplane fuel efficiency.
+• Replacement of the "hazardous goods sheet set."
+We replaced the 30 hazardous goods sheets with only one sheet.

-regulations instead of physical.
+• Accurate calculation of load capacity for each flight to maximize its use.
+This results in better airplane fuel efficiency.

-ar cargo car floor material from steel to aluminum containers or pallets (ULD), making them 28 kg ting in lower fuel consumption in tow tractors.
+Digital IATA regulations instead of physical.
+Changing our cargo car floor material from steel to aluminum reused from containers or pallets (ULD), making them 28 kg lighter, resulting in lower fuel consumption in tow tractors.

-ith the digital Cargo Manifest.
+Paperless with the digital Cargo Manifest.

-of motion sensors for the domestic warehouse onal and administrative offices, saving electricity.
+Installation of motion sensors for the domestic warehouse and operational and administrative offices, saving electricity.

-ts, instead of vitafilm, to secure cargo prms.
+Reusable nets, instead of vitafilm, to secure cargo on our platforms.